spaceshark123/NeuralNetwork/README.md

 This will launch the program's custom console, allowing you to control and modify neural networks.

- Or, if you are just using the `NeuralNetwork` class, the jar packaging can be excluded, and you can compile and run your own Java files that import the `NeuralNetwork` class directly using the `import com.github.spaceshark123.neuralnetwork.NeuralNetwork;` statement.
+Or, if you are using the library, you can compile and run your own Java files that import the `NeuralNetwork` class directly using the `import com.github.spaceshark123.neuralnetwork.NeuralNetwork;` statement.

 #### Available Commands